With summer winding down in Alliance, now is a great time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last checked yours?
-Remove it and hold it up to the light.
+Unsure when you last checked yours?
+Pull it out and tilt it toward the light.
 If you can’t see light through it, buy a new one.

 3. Clean the Inside